 Thanks to our WA researchers, their research and people like you, our understanding of cancer has significantly increased.
 Together, we have been able to achieve impressive technological advances, which has created exciting opportunities to develop new ways to prevent, diagnose and treat cancer.

 Our Research Grants Advisory Committee and its Subcommittees

 Our Research Grants Advisory Committee and its subcommittees’ role is to assess and award funds on the basis of scientific quality and responses to carefully developed and specific community criteria.
 This ensures we are investing in the highest quality cancer research in WA.

 The committee members generously volunteer their time, knowledge and expertise.

 For information on how to express your interest in becoming a research committee, subcommittee or community member, please use the link below that is relevant to you.

-The Research Grants Advisory Committee is a committee of Cancer Council WA, and oversees two subcommittees, the Postdoctoral Research Grants Advisory Subcommittee, the Pre-doctoral Research Grants Advisory Subcommittee and the Collaborative Cancer Grant Scheme Advisory Subcommittee.
+The Research Grants Advisory Committee is a committee of Cancer Council WA, and oversees three subcommittees, the Postdoctoral Research Grants Advisory Subcommittee, the Pre-doctoral Research Grants Advisory Subcommittee and the Collaborative Cancer Grant Scheme Advisory Subcommittee.